Managing sheep over summer

 Sheep prices are high, but management will be required to realise potential profits.

-AG ADVICE - February 2021Brett Littler - Senior Land Services Officer, LivestockWith autumn joining fast approaching for sheep and...
+AG ADVICE - December 2021Brett Littler - Senior Land Services Officer, LivestockUnfortunately, this year has seen a wet end for th...

 While dry times come and go, nothing can fully prepare farmers for drought.
 Over the last few years, parts of NSW ha...